jestjs/jest/website/versioned_docs/version-26.0/ECMAScriptModules.md

 ## Differences between ESM and CommonJS

 Most of the differences are explained in [Node's documentation](https://nodejs.org/api/esm.html#esm_differences_between_es_modules_and_commonjs), but in addition to the things mentioned there, Jest injects a special variable into all executed files - the [`jest` object](JestObjectAPI.md).
-To access this object in ESM, you need to import it from the `@jest/globals` package.
+To access this object in ESM, you need to import it from the `@jest/globals` module.

 ```js
 import {jest} from '@jest/globals';